Why the 2-3% Body Weight Rule Fails (And What to Use Instead)

 • Either way: use a calorie estimate as a start, then adjust with weekly trends and body condition.

-Raw & Well links your dog’s weight, activity, and targets to a recipe check so calorie changes stay tied to body condition and the full diet output.
+Raw & Well links your dog's weight and activity to a full recipe check so portion changes stay tied to body condition and complete nutrient output.

 About the Author